ssbc/ssb-index-feeds-spec/README.md

 { type: 'claims/verification', latestseq: x, id: @claim2, metafeed: @mf, status: 'invalid' }
 ```

-Because feeds are immutable once you have verified a feed up until
+Because feeds are immutable, once you have verified a feed up until
-sequence x, the past can never change.
+sequence x the past can never change.
 In order not to create too many
 verification messages, a new message should only be posted if claim is
 no longer valid.
 How often claims should be verified is at the
 discretion of the auditor.

 In the case where a claim is no longer valid, the claim feed and all
 messages referenced from this feed should be removed from the local
 database.
-After which they need to be downloaded again as described
+After this they need to be downloaded again as described
 later in the document.
 It is worth noting that it is limited what a
 malicious peer could do.
 The messages in a claim still needs to be
 signed by the author, so at worst messages can be left out.